Sebastian Soto (soccer, born 2000): 2021–22 season: Loans to Porto B and Livingston

 On July 3, 2021, Soto joined FC Porto B on a season-long loan.
 This loan was terminated mid-season, and on January 26, 2022, Soto joined Scottish Premiership side Livingston on loan for the remainder of the campaign.

 2022–23 season: Return to Norwich City

 At the beginning of the 2022–23 season, Soto returned to Norwich City after a brief trial at Barnsley was cut short, with manager Michael Duff citing Soto's failure to report a foot injury in a warm-up game against Crewe.

-Austria Klagenfurt
+Austria Klagenfurt and retirement

 On August 25, 2022, Soto signed a three-year deal with Austrian Bundesliga side Austria Klagenfurt.
 His contract with Austria was mutually terminated on October 22, 2024.

+On January 5, 2026, Soto publicly announced his retirement from professional football at the age of 25.

 International career

 Youth

 Soto made his debut for the United States under-19 team in May 2018, scoring five goals in four matches at the 2018 Slovakia Cup, where he won the Golden Boot award as top scorer.

 In September 2018, he made his under-20 debut in a friendly match against Jamaica, scoring a brace in the 3–1 win.
 In November 2018, Soto was added as a replacement player to the United States' squad for the 2018 CONCACAF U-20 Championship.
 He made two appearances in the tournament, with the US going on to win the title.

 On May 27, 2019, Soto scored two goals against Nigeria during the 2019 FIFA U-20 World Cup.
 He scored another brace on June 4 in the round of 16 match against France.

 Soto was named to the team for the 2020 CONCACAF Men's Olympic Qualifying Championship after a postponement in March 2021.
 The team would fail to qualify for the Olympics.